All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 I really love this photo for many of the same reasons in my last post/ story.
 Both photos we're taken on the same day, with the same group I was touring with.
 Since I had been to many of these sites before, I chose to look from a different angle this time around, by watching those who were watching our group.
 Our tour group had stopped for an impromptu worship and prayer session near the Jaffa Gate.
 I'm sure it wasn't the first time, nor will it be the last, that these local guys see spontaneous worship happen near this gate!
-Come on, it's Israel!
 Nevertheless, I was intrigued as they were watching our group.
 I wondered what they might be thinking, and what they could be saying to each other.
 That, I will never know.

 Jennifer Kaye xoxo